 - Contact your supervisor if you will not be logging on for your regularly scheduled shift during the Virtual Office

 - Notify your supervisor when you are logging off for meal and rest periods.
-This can be done by utilizing [EMAIL/MESSAGING PROGRAM/PHONE].
+This can be done by utilizing email, messaging progam or phone calls.

 - Route your extension to your home phone or cell phone during working hours.